Aransas County, Texas

 Aransas County (/əˈrænzəs/ ə-RAN-zəss) is a county located in the U.S. state of Texas.
 It is in South Texas and its county seat is Rockport.

-As of the 2020 census, the population was 23,830.
-Aransas County is part of the Corpus Christi Metropolitan Statistical Area.
+As of the 2020 census, its population was 23,830.
+Aransas County comprises the Rockport, Texas micropolitan statistical area.

 History

 Spanish conquistador and cartographer Alonso Álvarez de Pineda was likely the first European to encounter this land when he sailed along the Texas coast in the summer of 1519 and charted Aransas Bay.
-This name is derived from an outpost established during the Viceroyalty of New Spain called "Río de Nuestra Señora de Aránzazu," which was itself named for the Sanctuary of Aránzazu, a Franciscan sanctuary in Oñate, Guipuscoa, Spain.
+This name is derived from an outpost established during the Viceroyalty of New Spain called "Río de Nuestra Señora de Aránzazu", which was itself named for the Sanctuary of Aránzazu, a Franciscan sanctuary in Oñate, Gipuzkoa, Spain, whose name originates from the Basque language.

 In 1871, the Texas Legislature established Aransas County from portions of Refugio County, and it organized the following year.

 In August 2017, Hurricane Harvey inflicted tremendous damage on the county.